Why do nails turn

 - overusing nail polish without giving your nails a break

-- certain medications, such as mepacrine or carotine
+- certain medications, such as quinacrine (Atabrine)

 - a thyroid problem

 But in certain cases, yellowing can be a sign of a nail infection.
-People with diabetes are more likely than those without it to get a fungal infection called onychomycosis.
+People with diabetes are more likely than those without diabetes to get a fungal infection called onychomycosis.
 This infection usually affects the toenails.
 The nails will turn yellow and become brittle.

 If you do get a cut on your foot, nerve damage from diabetes may make it hard for you to feel the injury.
 Bacteria can find their way into the open sore, causing infection.
-And if you don’t feel the injury and don’t treat the infection, it could damage your foot so much that you need to have it amputated.
+If you don’t feel the injury and don’t treat the infection, it could damage your foot so much that you need to have it amputated.

 New treatments for nail infections are currently being studied.
 These include lasers and photodynamic therapy.
 During photodynamic therapy, you’re given a drug that makes your nails more sensitive to the effects of light.
-Then, the doctor shines a special light on the nails to get rid of the infection.
+Then, your doctor shines a special light on the nails to get rid of the infection.

 As a last resort, your podiatrist can remove the affected toenail.
 This is only done if you have a severe infection or it won’t go away with other treatments.